cloudify-cosmo/docs.getcloudify.org/content/cloudify_manager/premium/compact/install_and_configure/activate.md

 ## License Management

-You can always check installed license details or upload a new license.
+You can always check the installed license details or upload a new license.

 ### License View

 #### {{< param cfy_cli_name >}}

-You can check installed license details using the following command:
+You can check the installed license details using the following command:

 {{< highlight bash >}}
 cfy license list